On Information Controls: Abstract

 \section{Abstract}

 In this paper we study an optimization problem in which the control is {\it information}, more precisely, the control is a $\sigma$-algebra or a filtration.
-In a dynamic setting, assuming a condition slightly stronger than the (H)-hypothesis for the admissible filtration, we establish the dynamic programming principle and the law invariance of the value function.
-The latter enables us to define the value function on $\mathcal P_2(\mathcal P_2(\mathbb R^d))$, the space of laws of random probability measures.
-By using a new It\^o's formula for smooth functions on $\mathcal P_2(\mathcal P_2(\mathbb R^d))$, we characterize the value function of the information control problem through an Hamilton–Jacobi–Bellman equation on this space.
+In a dynamic setting, we establish the dynamic programming principle and the law invariance of the value function.
+The latter requires a condition slightly stronger than the (H)-hypothesis for the admissible filtration, and enables us to define the value function on $\mathcal P_2(\mathcal P_2(\mathbb R^d))$, the space of laws of random probability measures.
+By using a new It\^o's formula for smooth functions on $\mathcal P_2(\mathcal P_2(\mathbb R^d))$, we characterize the value function of the information control problem by an Hamilton–Jacobi–Bellman equation on this space.

-{\bf Keywords}: Information control, It\^o's formula, Hamilton–Jacobi–Bellman equation, dynamic programming principle, (H)-hypothesis, law invariance, insider trading, persuasion games
+{\bf Keywords}: Information control, It\^o's formula, Hamilton–Jacobi–Bellman equation, dynamic programming principle, (H*)-hypothesis, law invariance, insider trading, persuasion games

 {\it 2020 AMS Mathematics subject classification}: 35R15, 49N30, 60H30, 91A27